ColetteThomson/famous-quotes-quiz/README.md

 * Links are provided within the page in the form of high visibility buttons to take the user directly to the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages.
 * The user has the option of entering a username should they choose to.
 * Rules for playing the quizzes are provided on this page.
-* This feature fulfills the user stories: *'As a new user, I want to immediately understand the main purpose of the website'* and *'As a new user, the navigational layout must be easy to understand and follow'*.
+* This feature fulfills the user stories: *'As a new user, I want to immediately understand the main purpose of the website'* and *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I would like the option of entering a username'*.

 #### The 'Actors Quote Quiz and the 'Movie Quotes Quiz' pages
 * These two pages each contain a different quiz, but the layout and functionality are identical in both pages.